SimulPiscator/AirSane/README.md

 When receiving scan data from an AirScan scanner, macOS seems to ignore all color space related information from the transmitted image files, and interprets color and gray levels according to standard scanner color profiles.
 Using ColorSync Utility, one can see that these color profiles are called `Scanner RGB Profile.icc` and `Scanner Gray Profile.icc`, located at `/System/Library/Frameworks/ICADevices.framework/Resources`.
-Unfortunately, it is not possible to permanently assign a different color profile to an AirScan scanner using ColorSync Utility: The specified color profile is not used, and the profile setting is reverted to the original standard profile.
+Unfortunately, it is not possible to permanently assign a different color profile to an AirScan scanner using ColorSync Utility: the specified color profile is not used, and the profile setting is reverted to the original standard profile.

 The macOS standard profiles assume a gamma value of 1.8, which does not match the linear data coming from SANE.
 As a result, scanned images appear darker than the original, with fewer details in darker areas.